codingyogurt/MyJavaPlayground/README.md

 # MyJavaPlayground
 Backup of my personal test ground.
 Mostly algorithms.

+#### My personal steps on solving programming problems.
+1. Write of the solutions you are thinking.
+2. Write elementary (even baby) steps process of the solution you are thinking.
+Best written in the IDE as a comment.
+3. Implement you code following the steps.

+I find this easier because sometimes my mind flies somewhere else and this solution makes it easier to go back to where I was disturbed.

 ## ArrayRemove
 - Removes an item in an Array using it's index.
 Learned why ArrayList are mostly used xD